Skip to content

 • understand how we can work with teams across the council to gather the right information in the right way and at the right time.

-Who do I speak to if I have a question about data?
+Who to speak to if you have a question about data - your local champion

 Across the council we have a dedicated representative in each Service area who is your first point of contact for any queries regarding how to get the most out of your data - to improve a process or a service for example.